Email FacebookTwitterMenu burgerClose thin

 The Federal Government Insures Deposits

 In both cases, the government insures each depositor at each institution for up to $250,000.
-This means that if the bank fails and its assets are wiped out, the government will reimburse you for any and all lost money up to $250,000.
-It periodically updates that amount for inflation.
+This means that if the bank fails and its assets are wiped out, the government will reimburse you for lost funds, up to $250,000.
+This amount is periodically updated to account for inflation.

 The FDIC and the Federal Reserve Backstop Liquidity